Angela’s Story: Being the Parent of a Child with Vision Impairment

 I feel communication is very important.
 I’ve learned to keep talking with my son, so his condition becomes a normal topic of conversation and not something to avoid”

 After the diagnosis things started to change for him at school.
 He gave a talk to his teachers about his vision impairment needs.
-He had a qualified teacher for visual impairments (QTVI) and a one-to-one support teacher.
+He had a Qualified Teacher for Children and Young People with Visual Impairments (QTVI) and a one-to-one support teacher.

 “My son has gone through highs and lows in his life.
 Determination is important for all the family.
 You need to keep going rather than questioning what you can’t do.
 Giving yourself quality time is very important to this.”